busycaesar/Auth_APIs/api.md

 # API Documentation

-This document provides an overview of the API endpoints provided by the Auth API service.
+This document provides an overview of the API endpoints provided by the Auth APIs service.
 Each endpoint includes a description, request format, and expected response format.

 ## Index